alexandru-slobodcicov/liquibase-mongodb/README.md

         }
 }
 ```
+For the command line is required to copy to `[liquibase]/lib`
+libraries : `jackson-annotations-2.11.3.jar, jackson-core-2.11.3.jar, jackson-databind-2.11.3.jar`

 * New properties added
 ```properties
 # If disabled can be used on API which do not support validators (Azure Cosmos DB with Mongo API, Amazon DocumentDB)